Team-SDIoT/SDIoT_Events/Workshops/Mobile Robotics/Readme.md

 + Helpful tips, tricks, and considerations to consider while operating your robots.
 ## Attractions
 + Hands on Racing event for all participants.
-+ You can see what our drones are seeing while flying.
++ You can see what our Robots are seeing while racing.
 + Live Race, experience racing high speed Robots, freestyling and maneuvers.
 + Explore the hobby side of Robotics.
 + With us dig into the ever-expanding (and lucrative) commercial side to Robotics.